JDiaz0523/Psi_analysis/README.md

-# Psi-patterns of Mouse EEG: Demo Scripts and Functions
+# Psi-patterns of Mouse EEG: R Functions and Demo Scripts.
 **Author**: Javier Diaz

 ## Overview
 This repository contains scripts and functions for analyzing mouse EEG data using the Psi-analysis framework.
-For details on the methodology, refer to [our paper](https://doi.org/xyz).
+For details on the methodology, refer to [link to DOI](https://doi.org/xyz).

 ---